 Even the Land Code B.E.
-2497 Section 86 and 87 have the exemptions for foreigners to buy land freehold but the exemptions don’t apply to most foreigners.
-However, possible to buy Land freehold through a Thai Company when running the business by a Thai Company.
+2497, Sections 86 and 87, has exemptions for foreigners to buy the land freehold, but the exemptions don’t apply to most foreigners.
+However, it is possible to buy land freehold through a Thai Company when running the business by a Thai Company.
 In addition, a ‘house freehold’ is allowed for foreigners.
-This article aims to give important legal basic when buying land in Phuket in or somewhere in Thailand.
-In case you are looking for a clear idea about to buy land freehold, land leasehold in Phuket, we highly recommend reading the article 5 steps to understand when buying real estate in Phuket.
+This article aims to give important legal basics when buying land in Phuket or somewhere in Thailand.
+In case you are looking for a clear idea about how to buy a land freehold or leasehold in Phuket.

 Step 1: Get to Know the Land and Things to Be Considered.

 A: Type of Land.

 The first legal fundamental you should learn when purchasing land in Phuket is how to sort out land titles.
 The Land Code and Civil and Commercial Code (CCC) classify the land into two main categories: